 2. They don't take a percentage off of what I get.

-3. I'm able automatically split revenue between all people who contributed to the music.
-Payment splitting!
+3. Automatic split revenue between all people who contributed to the music.
+Simply called Payment Splitting!

 4. They send an email every step of the way which helps me tell my audience when it's live on their preferred platform.